sb-ncbr/rings-conformation-validation/README.md

 >BUČEKOVÁ Gabriela, Viktoriia DOSHCHENKO, Aliaksei CHARESHNEU, Jana PORUBSKÁ, Michal PAJTINKA, Michal OLEKSIK, Vladimír HORSKÝ, and Radka SVOBODOVÁ. *In preparation*.
 2024.

+## Prerequisites
+- Python 3.10 available in the PATH environment
+  - a binary installer is available from [here](https://www.python.org/downloads/release/python-31011/)
+- .NET 4.0 or newer (Windows only)
+- Mono 6.12.0 or newer (non-Windows operating systems only)
+  - installation instructions are available [here](https://www.mono-project.com/download/stable)
+- git (or a compatible alternative) (only if you wish to clone the workflow's repository)

 ## Getting Started

 1. **Clone the Project Repository (Recommended)**: